sampsyo/cs6120/content/syllabus.md

 ### Academic Integrity

 Absolute integrity is expected of all Cornell students in every academic undertaking.
-The course staff will prosecute violations aggressively using automatic detection tools.
+The course staff will prosecute violations aggressively.

 You are responsible for understanding these policies: